 Confirm Your Check Cleared

 If you owed the IRS taxes and paid by check, contact your financial institution to make sure it cleared.
 If it didn't, and it's been at least two weeks since you sent the payment, call the IRS at 1-800-829-1040 to ask if the amount has been credited to your account.
 You also can use this number to confirm that your return has been processed.
 If you filed an amended return, go to IRS.gov and click the "Where's My Amended Return" button.
 Note that it can take up to 16 weeks for amended returns to be processed, and three weeks for it to show up in the system.

 IRS2Go is the official app of the Internal Revenue Service; among its features is the ability to check your refund status.
-The process is similar to using the online tool -- you need to enter your Social Security or Tax Identification number, filing status and your expected refund.
+The process is similar to using the online tool – you need to enter your Social Security or Tax Identification number, filing status and your expected refund.
 Once you click the submit button, you receive your refund status.
-You can download the app from the Apple apps store, or get it on Google play.
+The app is available for Android and Apple smartphones and tablets.

 - IRS.gov: Where's My Refund? - It's Quick, Easy and Secure

 - IRS.gov: Where's My Amended Return?